Guess what? They can tell when your kid has had too much screen time

 “Routine in the morning is important to start the day positively.
 Pick out clothes the night before (or even the whole week before and put in boxes for each day if you have a diva girl like mine!).”—Anonymous

 School supplies don’t just mean what you need for your own child.
 Consider what a classroom needs and grab an extra item or two when you can afford it.
-Don’t forget tissue during winter cold and flu season!
+Don’t forget tissue during the winter cold and flu season!

 “Small tokens of appreciation throughout the year are a real pick-me-up!
 A pad of post-it notes, sharpies….teachers are easy to please, and it’s nice to let them know you notice their hard work.
 Also, read the weekly newsletter...please!” —Early elementary teacher, TX